-The 20-year-old mother, who cannot be named, was ordered not to breastfeed her 11-month old son earlier this month by a judge concerned about the risk of him contracting HIV or other diseases from two new tattoos.
+The 20-year-old mother was ordered not to breastfeed her 11-month-old son by a judge concerned about the risk of him contracting HIV or other diseases from her two new tattoos.

 But the full bench of the Family Court on June 19 unanimously reversed the decision, ruling that the evidence "was not capable of establishing the risk identified".